Rantis: Prehistory

-Each of the Gospels mention this town as Arimathea once, and always in association with Joseph of Arimathea — who placed Christ's body in his own tomb.
-Both Eusebius and Jerome identify Arimathea with the birthplace of Samuel.
-In the 4th century, Jerome reported that Saint Paula visited this location.
-Strong traditions from the Middle Ages buttress this claim, celebrating this town as the prophet's original home.
-A monastery of Joseph of Arimathea was erected there.
-Conflicting traditions urge Arimathea's location at modern Rantis, 15 miles east of Jaffa.
-Other suggestions for Arimathea include ar-Ram and al-Bireh-Ramallah, 5 and 8 miles north of Jerusalem, respectively.
+Iron Age to Byzantine period

 The Survey of Western Palestine assumed the village was "ancient", as rock-cut tombs were found south-west of the village.

+Archaeological excavation have uncovered sherds from the Iron Age and Persian period.

+In 145 BCE, Rentis, then known as Rathamin, was cut off from Samaria and incorporated into Judaea.
+It served as a toparchy's headquarters before Thamna took its position.

-Archaeological excavation have uncovered sherds from the Iron Age and Persian era, in addition to remains of a road and a building from the Roman era.
-A building, probably dating to the Byzantine era has also been excavated.
+Other archaeological finds include remains of a road and a building from the Roman period.
+A building, probably dating to the Byzantine period, has also been excavated.

-Crusader era
+Crusader period

-During the Crusader era, it was known as Arimathia, Arimatie, Abarimatie, and Rantis.
+During the Crusader period, it was known as Arimathia, Arimatie, Abarimatie, and Rantis.
 By 1150, the Premonstratensians were represented in Rentis with a house.
-In 1159-60 a church in the village was mentioned in Crusader sources.
+In 1159–60, Crusader sources mention a church in the village.

-In 1187 Rantis was conquered by Saladin, and the Crusaders were never able to return.
+In 1187 Rantis was conquered by Saladin, and the Crusaders were never able to return despite the very fact that Amalric of Jerusalem used to rule the area before being succeeded to Sidon at around 1153.

-Ottoman era
+Ottoman period

+16th century

 Rantis was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Jabal Qubal of the Liwa of Nablus.
-It had a population of 20 households and 2 batchelors, all Muslim.
-The villagers paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and/or beehives, and a press for olives or grapes; a total of 2,500 Akçe.
+It had a population of 20 households and 2 bachelors, all Muslim.
+The villagers paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and/or beehives, and a wine- or olive press; a total of 2,500 Akçe.

+19th century

 In 1838, Edward Robinson noted it as a village, Rentis, in the Jurat Merda district, south of Nablus.

 The French explorer Victor Guérin visited the village in 1870, and found that it had 400 inhabitants, and that it was surrounded by olives and tobacco-plantations.

+In 1870/71 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

-In 1882 the PEF's Survey of Western Palestine (SWP) described Rantis as a village, principally made of adobe, on a slope, surrounded by open ground and a few olives.
+In 1882, the PEF's Survey of Western Palestine (SWP) described Rantis as a village, principally made of adobe, on a slope, surrounded by open ground and a few olive trees.
 Water was supplied by cisterns.
 The SWP assumed the village was "ancient", as rock-cut tombs were found there.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Rantis had a population of 824 inhabitants, all Muslims, increasing in the 1931 census to 954, still all Muslims, in a total of 213 houses.